MattiasSeth/inlamningsuppgift/documents/notebook.md

 After watching the recorded material I decided to make a hashing program in java to store the vertex identifiers as integers instead of strings.
 I made “IntNodeFile.java” which reads the file and implements hashing through hashcode on the vertex identifiers.
 The program writes the result to a file which I later can read with “degree.sh” to find the degree distribution.
 I had to make some changes in degree.sh for it to work.
 This solution was way faster than the older one.
 I reused the timing code from Lab-5 on “IntNodeFile.java” and the result was 262000 ms (2.7min) and “degree.sh” is similar.

+2022-05-17
+Started with the three vertices problem.
+Made an adjacency list program in java and tested it with some inputs.
+Then I read in some lines from the test files and my plan was to make some graphs, but I got nowhere.